-Urbina reiterates how bad picking is for your nails.
-"When you peel off any nail enhancement you rip off layers of your nail plate and make your nail weaker and cause your nails to chip more.
+Mercedes reiterates how bad picking is for your nails.
+"When you peel off any nail enhancement, you rip off layers of your nail plate and make your nail weaker and cause your nails to chip more.
 It's a vicious cycle," she says.
 Jeopardizing the strength of your nails by peeling gel polish can lead to white spots and stress breaks.

-Put a Layer of Topcoat on Chipped Nails
+Put a Layer of Top Coat on Chipped Nails

-After filing near the chip, apply a thin layer over the top of the polish, and seal in the edge by painting over the tip of the nail.
+After filing near the chip, apply a thin layer over the top of the polish, and seal the edge by painting over the tip of the nail.
 This will help your manicure hold out until you can get to the salon to have the gels removed.

 Prevent Chipping When You Can

 As with many things, prevention is far better than attempting a cure.
 Snow recommends wearing gloves when washing up and cleaning, as well as avoiding opening boxes or cans to increase the longevity of your gel manicure.
 For those nail-biters out there—keep your hands away from your mouth.
 It can be tempting, we know, but for the safety of your manicure (and your health), nix the finger-chomping.
 "Don't use your nails as tools!"
 Mercedes says.
 She also notes to avoid super hot water when washing hands and showering.

 Keep Hands Moisturized

-To avoid dry, cracked hands, it's also worth considering the brand of gel.
+To avoid dry, cracked hands, it's also worth considering the brand of gel used.
 Snow uses Bio Sculpture Gel, which doesn't require the use of primers, bonders, or harsh buffing to be removed.
-Perfect.

 Investing in cuticle oil can keep both your nails and skin healthy.
 The nutrient-rich oils can boost circulation around the nail, helping them grow.
 Plus, it can also protect your polish.
 Mercedes' favorite cuticle oil—which she recommends using twice a day—is the Famous Names Dadi Oil, which is full of nourishing ingredients like jojoba oil and vitamin E.